Parallel-in-Time/PFASST/README.md

 PFASST                                                                                   {#mainpage}
 ======

 The PFASST algorithm is a time-parallel algorithm for solving ODEs and PDEs.

-The PFASST project is a C++ implementation of the 'parallel full approximation scheme in space and time' (PFASST) algorithm.
-It also contains basic implementations of the 'spectral deferred correction' (SDC) and 'multi-level spectral deferred correction' (MLSDC) algorithms.
+The PFASST project is a C++ implementation of the *parallel full approximation scheme in space and time* (PFASST) algorithm.
+It also contains basic implementations of the *spectral deferred correction* (SDC) and *multi-level spectral deferred correction* (MLSDC) algorithms.

 News
 ----

 * July 25, 2014: PFASST v0.1.0 released.
-Please see the [release
+Please see the [release notes](#releases) for more
-  notes](#releases) for more information.
+  information.

 References